weaviate/weaviate-io/developers/weaviate/api/graphql/additional-operators.md

 Supported by the `Get{}` and `Explore{}` functions.

-The `offset` parameter works in conjunction with the existing `limit` parameter.
+The `offset` operator works in conjunction with the existing `limit` operator.
 For example, to list the first ten results, set `limit: 10`.
 Then, to "display the second page of 10", set `offset: 10`, `limit:10` and so on.
 E.g. to show the 9th page of 10 results, set `offset: 80, limit: 10` to effectively display results 81-90.

 Here's an example of `limit` + `offset`: